Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 **Add an icon next to a heading**

 Here we have an image with no repeat.
-Set the background size to control the size of the image.
+Set the background-size to control the size of the image.
 I wanted to place the image on the left so I added padding on the left and positioned the image on the left and center vertical.

 ```CSS
 h1 {